Is There a Way to Provide At-Home Support for Collapsed Dog Trachea?

 Collapsed Trachea Causes & Symptoms

-Collapsing trachea doesn’t usually become a problem until the dog reaches middle age.
-However, even in dogs with this defect, symptoms may not be seen until another problem comes along, such as obesity, exposure to smoke (i.e., cigarette smoke) or dust, respiratory infections, or heart enlargement.
-Obviously, dealing with any such issues must be included in any treatment program.
+Collapsing trachea doesn’t usually arise until the dog reaches middle age.
+However, even in dogs with this defect, symptoms may not be seen until triggered by another event, such as obesity, exposure to smoke (like cigarette smoke) or dust, respiratory infections, or heart enlargement.

 Be very cautious about exercise, since you want to avoid causing the dog to pant, which can set off a coughing episode.
 While it is important to give your dog adequate exercise in the form of calm walks, you definitely don’t want any excitement or strenuous activity.
 Heat stress, dusty dog parks, and similar environmental factors should also be avoided.

-Of course, a dog with any tracheal or coughing problem should never wear a regular dog collar, bandana, chain, or any other restraint around the neck.
-Use a harness instead of a standard collar to avoid putting pressure on the trachea.
+Of course, a dog with any tracheal or coughing symptoms should avoid wearing a regular dog collar, chain, or any other restraint around the neck.
+Using a harness instead of a standard collar can help avoid putting pressure on the trachea.

-Managing inflammation is the cornerstone of treatment.
-In conventional medicine, steroids are a common choice, but long-term use can make the problem worse.
+Managing inflammation is very important to help maintain normal respiratory function and health.
 Adding antioxidants and/or omega-3 fatty acids to the diet is a safe and natural way to reduce inflammation.